dendronhq/vault.dendron.community/notes/user.aleksey.journal.2022.06.14.md

 ---

-Time is up and the votes are in and the winner is:
+Time is up and the votes are in and the winner is: 1.
+[Merge Notes command](https://github.com/dendronhq/dendron/issues/906)

 Thank you everyone who has voted.